 Medium consumer gas pressure washers feature direct drive systems with axial cam pumps.
-It’s the size of the engine, however, that determines the strength (and price) of the pressure washer.
+The size of the engine, however, determines the strength (and price) of the pressure washer.

 Basically, you’re buying cc's.
 The greater the cc's – the larger the engine – the more expensive the pressure washer.